 A study of successful methods and procedures for the management of the business of the church.
-Pertinent subjects-such as church organization in all its departments, church finance, property, handling of special meetings, parliamentary law, and many other problems both personal and organizational-will be covered.
-A study of the Wesleyan Discipline is included in this course.
-(Meets ordination requirement for Parliamentary Law and Wesleyan Polity).
-(Spring, Odd)
+Pertinent subjects-such as church organization in all its departments, church finance, property, handling of special

 PAMI3513 Christian Worship: Biblical/Historical Foundations

 Students will study and develop the Biblical and theological principles that form the foundation for authentic Christian worship.
 In doing this, the course will develop an understanding of the historical scope of Christian liturgy while also encouraging students to formulate a personal philosophy of Christian worship necessary to lead the church of tomorrow in ways that are both relevant and rooted in our Christian heritage.
 (Fall, Odd)